-In close proximity to Brasov and Bran are the fortified churches at Harman, with its massive 13th Saxon towers, and Prejmer, the largest fortified church in Southeastern Europe.
-The 15th-century Corvinesti Castle, the most beautiful in Transylvania, located nearby Hunedoara, has a sumptuous Knights Hall – that is frequently used for functions or parties, as well as towers and buttresses reminiscent of the mediaeval times.
+In close proximity to Brasov and Bran are the fortified churches at Harman, with its massive 13th Saxon towers, and Prejmer, the largest fortified church in south-eastern Europe.
+The 15th century Corvinesti Castle, the most beautiful in Transylvania, located nearby Hunedoara, has a sumptuous Knights Hall (frequently used for functions or parties), as well as towers and buttresses reminiscent of mediaeval times.

 Transylvania’s multi-ethnic heritage (including German and Hungarian) is delightfully apparent in the folk costumes, architecture, cuisine, music and festivals.
-Colourful centuries-old traditions are alive and well in the small villages of Transylvania.
-People here still make a living at such time-honoured occupations as shepherds, weavers, blacksmiths and carpenters.
+Colourful centuries-old traditions are alive and well in its small villages.
+People here still make a living as shepherds, weavers, blacksmiths and carpenters.